-s access to a Windows administrator-level account.
-Setting the Windows administrator password does not BIOS administrator password. s access to a Windows user account. t
+Password Function Administrator password Protects access to a Windows administrator-level account.
+NOTE: Setting the Windows administrator password does not set the BIOS administrator password.
+User password Protects access to a Windows user account.
 For information about setting a Windows administrator password or a Windows user password, type support in the taskbar search box, and then select the HP Support Assistant app.